BENEFITS OF BRINGING A GAME

 - Register your game to get your “welcome” packet including machine rewards, and enjoy the show!
 If setting up Friday, we would suggest looking into either visiting Tom Taylor’s Open House or taking part in our Friday Night Preview events.
 Note, due to their extremely limited nature, neither of these are part of our regular rewards.

 Game removal times are expected to be Saturday, April 13th from 7pm-8pm or Sunday from 3:30pm-11pm.
-Game removal at other times may be accommodated by the Wisconsin Center by paying a $50 “dock fee” to get the personnel to open the docks at that time.
-This is a per-vehicle fee.
-We would, of course, prefer your games are kept on the show floor until 5pm Sunday.
-When ready, follow these steps to get your machine:
+Game removal at other times may be accommodated by the Wisconsin Center by paying a $50 “dock fee” to get the personnel open docks at that time.
+This is per-vehicle fee.

 - Pack up your machine and move it our “prepped for removal” area in the back of the game hall.